whambulance/markov-bot/README.md

 ## Examples:
 ```
-!markov -s Heiroglyph -h 5000
+!markov -s Heiroglyph
-Generates a chain for you, beginning with word "Heiroglyph", and searching through 5,000 messages
+Generates a chain for you, beginning with word "Heiroglyph"

-!mk PaulAtreides --limit 15 -h 15000
+!mk PaulAtreides --limit 15
 Generates a chain for user "PaulAtreides", limiting the markov chain to 15 words, and searching through 15,000 messages.
 ```

 This is an example of the bot constructing Markov chains, using paragraphs pasted out of the Fellowship of the Ring.
-This was cut short by the default chain length
+This was cut short by the default chain length:
 ![markov-bot test with LOTR paragraphs](https://raw.githubusercontent.com/whambulance/markov-bot/master/markovtest1.png)

 ## Admin Commands